🔔 Maximize course ROI by 50-60% 📈 with Raccoon Gang's Instructional Design 👉

 The acronym “ADDIE”

-At the heart of the ADDIE Model lies a simple yet powerful acronym that encapsulates its systematic approach to instructional design.
+At the heart of the ADDIE Model lies a simple yet powerful acronym that encapsulates its systematic approach to instructional design services.
 ADDIE stands for:

 • Analysis: This is the phase where you assess the needs and goals of your learners and identify any potential challenges or constraints.
 It’s all about understanding the who, what, and why of your training program.